Arrow Through Me: Release

 It was the A-side of the second US single released from Back to the Egg and peaked at number 29.
 The B-side was "Old Siam, Sir", which was the A-side of the first UK single.

 Other

 The song was used with the opening credits of, and as a main melody line through, the 1980 movie Oh!
 Heavenly Dog, starring Chevy Chase, Jane Seymour and Benji.
 In 2010, neo-soul artist Erykah Badu sampled "Arrow Through Me" on an album track called "Gone Baby, Don't Be Long" on her CD New Amerykah Part Two (Return of the Ankh).
 It also appeared in the WKRP in Cincinnati episode "God Talks to Johnny" (1979).

-In 2020, the song appeared in episode 2 (track 2) of Hulus TV series adaptation of Nick Hornbys novel High Fidelity starring Zoë Kravitz.
+In 2020, the song appeared in episode 2 (track 2) of Hulu's TV series adaptation of Nick Hornby's novel High Fidelity starring Zoë Kravitz.